-For safety reasons, the school never uses studin community announcements. dent last names on the school's website, facebook page or
+For safety reasons, the school never uses stude community announcements. dent last names on the school's website, facebook page or in n

-Yes, you have my permission to use my No, do not use my child's photo or vid ny child's photo and/or video of my child. leo for any purpose.
+Yes, you have my permission to use m No, do not use my child's photo or vid eo for any purpose.

 Child/Children's Name: Grade:

 Parent/Guardian Signature:

-Data

-Appendix D:
+Date:

-Conflict Resolution Policy
+Appendix D: Conflict Resolution Policy